andkhong/react-typescript-apollo/README.md

     i.
 Kevin build if we need it?

 ## Bugs
-1. Fix Query Params adding to page
-2. Handle Apollo Client Bug reporting
+1. Handle Apollo Client Bug reporting